WSU-CEG-6110-4410/UncleBuck-sCraft/BUCK_README.md

 - Backquote (`) to write text on any block (signs).
 - Arrow keys emulate mouse movement.
 - Enter emulates mouse click.
+- Hold left Alt key to travel at twice the speed.

 ### Chat Commands